mkain112/mkain112.github.io/_posts/2025-05-15-Chess_Robot.md

 > - Explore ROS2 interface for motion planning and visualization

 Future posts will go into the details — electronics, wiring diagrams, PCB layout, and control firmware.
-For now, Bert has some company in the workshop.

 [← Back to Projects](/projects)